We Filmed Synchronized Flashes in the Sky - And We Can't Explain Them.

 Meanwhile, keep looking up!

-Thank you for reading - if the subject of UFOs and Citizen-led Disclosure truly fascinates you - here are some more ways you can connect with other like-minded beings.
+Thank you for reading - if the subject of UFOs and Citizen-led Disclosure truly fascinates you - UFO-Track provides a way you can connect with other like-minded beings...